 Pardon us for stating what’ll be obvious by the time you read this, but colder temperatures are pushing eastward across the Prairies.
 Lows Monday dropped to -20 to -23 C in much of western Alberta and the Peace region and -14 C around Saskatoon and Moose Jaw, while dipping to just -8 C around Brandon and Dauphin and -2 C around Winnipeg.

 Highs Monday climbed to +1 C at WeatherFarm stations around Winnipeg, -6 C around Saskatoon, Prince Albert and Moose Jaw and -8 C around Regina, Lethbridge, Medicine Hat and Swift Current, but reached just -14 C around Edmonton and Red Deer and -18 to -22 C in much of the Peace region.

-For more information from weather stations across the Prairies, visit the WeatherFarm website, where you can also sign up for a new-and-improved daily forecast email.
+For more maps and information from weather stations across the Prairies, visit the WeatherFarm website, where you can also sign up for a new-and-improved daily forecast email.
 On the go?
 Get the new WeatherFarm mobile app, available for iPhone and Android devices.

-To learn more about the CoCoRaHS system that generates the precipitation maps below – or if you’d like to make these maps even better by becoming a CoCoRaHS volunteer – check out the CoCoRaHS website.
+To learn more about the CoCoRaHS system that generates the precipitation maps below – or if you’d like to make the maps even better by becoming a CoCoRaHS volunteer – check out the CoCoRaHS website.